 2. The Solenoid model.

 Figure: Naked DNA molecules are wrapped around histones to form nucleosomes.
-Nucleosomes are organized into 30 nm fibres, which in turn are organized into looped domains.
+Nucleosomes are organized into 30 nm fibers, which in turn are organized into looped domains.
 When cells prepare for mitosis, the loops become further compacted into mitotic chromosomes.

 Two classes of proteins that contribute to the nuclear scaffold have been identified.
 One of them is topoisomerases II and other is structural maintenance of chromosome (SMC) protein.
 Topoisomerase II is abundant in both scaffold preparations and purified mitotic chromosomes.
 Topo II regulates the degree of supercoiling and is also expected to untangle the DNA molecules of different loops when they get intertwined.